jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## SEND command
-This `ACTION` allows one to transfer or send a `token` between addresses
+This command sends/transfers one or more `token`s between addresses

 `PARAM` options:
 - `TICK` - `token` name registered with `ISSUE` format (required)